Trade Management for Futures Traders: Stop Placement, Sizing, and the Art of Managing Open Positions

 That's the uncomfortable truth.
 A mediocre entry with excellent management beats a perfect entry with poor management, almost every time.
 Trade management is where edge compounds or evaporates.
 It's where discipline translates to dollars, or where emotional reactions turn winners into breakeven trades and breakeven trades into losses.

-This guide covers the complete trade management framework for ES, NQ, and CL futures traders: initial stop placement, position sizing, partial profits, trailing stops, the breakeven trap, scaling mechanics, and the psychology of living inside an open position.
+This guide covers the complete trade management framework for ES, NQ, and CL futures: stop placement, position sizing, partial profits, trailing stops, the breakeven trap, scaling mechanics, and the psychology of an open position.

 The Foundation: Build Around Invalidation, Not Price #